 Report on the Audit of the Financial Statements

-We have audited the standalone financial statements of Coastal Roadways Limited ("theCompany") which comprise the Balance Sheet as at 31st March 2022 the Statement ofProfit and Loss (including Other Comprehensive Income and Statement of Changesin Equity and the Statement of Cash Flows for the year then ended and a summary of significantaccounting policies and other explanatory information (hereinafter referred to as the"financial statements").
+We have audited the financial statements of Coastal Roadways Limited ("theCompany") which comprise the Balance Sheet as at 31st March 2022 the Statement ofProfit and Loss (including Other Comprehensive Income) the Statement of Changes in Equityand the Statement of Cash Flows for the year then ended and a summary of significantaccounting policies and other explanatory information (hereinafter referred to as the"financial statements").

-In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid standalone financial statements give the information requiredby the Companies Act 2013 the Act in the manner so required and give a true and fair view inconformity with the Indian Accounting Standards ('Ind AS') prescribed under Section 133 of the Act of the state ofaffairs of the Company as at 31st March 2020 and its profitfinancial performance including other comprehensive income changes in equity and its cashflows for the year ended on that date.
+In our opinion and to the best of our information and according to the explanationsgiven to us the aforesaid financial statements give the information required by theCompanies Act 2013 ('the Act') in the manner so required and give a true and fair view inconformity with the Indian Accounting Standards ('Ind AS') prescribed under Section 133 ofthe Act read with the Companies (Indian Accounting Standards) Rules 2015 as amended('Ind AS') and other accounting principles generally accepted in India of the state ofaffairs of the Company as at 31st March 2022 and its profit total comprehensive incomethe changes in equity and its cash flows for the year ended on that date.

 Basis for Opinion